About

 14 comments on “About

-1. Denise Hisey says:
+1. Zoe Hisey's avatar Denise Hisey says:

 Tha’s a fantastic story!
 Kudos to you both, and congratulations in advance on your upcoming trilogy!